Guide to VeraCrypt – Safely Encrypt Files

 Once you've mounted your file container, you'll need to input its password.

-The process can take a few moments, depending upon how large the file container is, so it's important to be patient.
+The process can take a few seconds, depending on how large the file container is, so it's important to be patient.

-Once the container has been mounted, you can use it in Windows like you would a regular drive.
+Once the container is mounted, you can use it in Windows like you would a regular drive.
 In the event that you no longer need your file vault, for security reasons, unmount it.
 In this way, no one will be able to access it.
 To do this, click on the volume and select Disconnect.
-To unmount multiple VeraCrypt containers, click on Disconnect All.
+To unmount multiple VeraCrypt containers, click Disconnect All.

 Encrypt Hard Drives and USB Sticks With VeraCrypt

-To encrypt a hard drive or another type of storage device, select Encrypt a non-system partition/drive and confirm your choice with Next in VeraCrypt's main window.
+To encrypt a hard drive or another type of storage device, select Encrypt a non-system partition/drive followed by Next in VeraCrypt's main window.
 A Windows pop-up will open requesting administrator rights.
 Confirm these with Yes.

 Leave the default Standard VeraCrypt Volume option and click on Next.